 Owning our home is great, but we really have to hope nothing breaks while we are away.
 Co-ordinating the replacement of the hot water system or air conditioning from somewhere remote is not something I want to think about.
 We also still have to factor rates, insurance and all those other costs that don’t go away just because we are!

 In the lead up to this trip all four of us have been sharing two cars.
-There was no point the kids buying cars for themselves, and then having extras while we were away.
+There was no point the kids buying cars for themselves, and then having extras while we were away on our gap year.
 So we have juggled, scheduled, car shared, anything to get through.
 Both the cars are around ten years old.
 We don’t get to travel for twelve months and have new cars, for obvious reasons!
 One car is an Audi, and recently it broke down.
 Our mechanic said we need to sell it, because he is struggling to get parts for it that don’t cost the earth!
 So about a week ago we were looking around for a new(er) car.
 In the end we didn’t buy one, and we’ll just have to take the risk that it will last.
 Hopefully it doesn’t cost a big chunk of our travel money to fix in six months time!

 Mine was simple – I quit!
 I was ready for a change, and probably would have done so even without this trip.
 I had committed to working full time while my kids were at high school so that we could send them to a private school, and I had fulfilled that commitment.
 While I was an accountant, I worked for a transport and logistics company rather than an accounting firm.
 I enjoyed the variety in my job, no two days were ever the same.
 But it was hard work.
 It really was.
 I struggled with the office politics.
 My role as supervisor often meant my hands were tied, and I was in the middle between management and staff who had issues.
 Things just weren’t fair, and it was just business.
 I didn’t know how to fix it and I was done.